NIST National Vulnerability Database (NVD) Integration

 The NIST NVD integration with Archer enables organizations to:

-• Catalog vulnerabilities using the Common Vulnerability Enumeration (CVE) standard defined by the US Government
+• Catalog vulnerabilities using the Common Vulnerability Enumeration (CVE) standard defined by the US Government.

 • Build a base Vulnerability Library recognized as security industry standard.